DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 Worldinput doesn't need a redesign, nor does it need to be replaced with scripting.

 I said earlier that GUIs limit the ability to compose things compared to a scripting language.
-However, the hardcoded composition of inputs offered within Worldinput is already highly flexible thanks to me spending, what, four months?
-[1] on codifying my human intuition into a monstrously complicated set of programmatically enforceable rules.
+However, the hardcoded composition of inputs offered within Worldinput is already highly flexible thanks to me spending, what, four months? [see next section] on codifying my human intuition into a monstrously complicated set of programmatically enforceable rules.
 Ditching Worldinput would mean forcing control scheme authors to have to anticipate and account for every single keybind/combination conflict, one by one.

 #### A history of Worldinput just so I don't forget